HaidyH/ITI-final--project-infrastrucure/README.md

 ssh on ec2 Bastion host to access cluster in private subnet

-# apply following commands to install kubectl and accesss eks cluster
+# Apply following commands to install kubectl and accesss eks cluster

  ```bash